 - Can you rely on the exemption for licensees subject to market integrity rules?

 - the balance of reportable client money owed to each of the licensee’s clients, and

 - records of transactions that affect the balance of reportable client money held by the licensee, including:

 - withdrawals and deposits relating to the purchase and sale of derivatives for, on behalf of, or for the benefit of the client

 - withdrawals of client funds in accordance with section 981D of the Corporations Act 2001 (Corporations Act), and

 - investment of client funds in accordance with section 981C(a) of the Corporations Act.

 Under Part 2.2 of the client money reporting rules, a licensee is required to perform daily and monthly reconciliations of the amount of reportable client money that, according to its records, it is required to hold in a client money account against the amount of reportable client money it is actually holding in that account.
 A record of a reconciliation performed by the licensee under the client money reporting rules should set out:

 - the total balance of reportable client money owed to the licensee’s clients

 - the total amount of reportable client money which is being held, or has otherwise been permissibly withdrawn or invested, by the licensee, including:

 - client money held in the licensee’s client money account(s)

 - client money held with other brokers (including balances held with each individual broker)

-- client money which has been invested in accordance with section 981C(a) of the Corporations Act, and
+- client money that has been invested in accordance with section 981C(a) of the Corporations Act, and

-- client money which has been used in accordance with section 981D of the Corporations Act (noting that retail client money relating to OTC derivatives may no longer be used for this purpose)
+- client money that has been used in accordance with section 981D of the Corporations Act (noting that retail client money relating to OTC derivatives may no longer be used for this purpose)